Macaca fascicularis: Characteristics

-Crab-eating macaques are sexually dimorphic, males weigh between 4.7 and 8.3 kg and females weigh 2.5–5.7 kg.
-The height of an adult male is between 412-648mm and 385-505mm for adult females.
-Their tails are the length of their head and body combined.
+The crab-eating macaque is sexually dimorphic, with males weighing between 4.7 and 8.3 kg and females weighing 2.5–5.7 kg.
+The height of an adult male is between 412-648 mm and 385-505 mm for adult females.
+Its tail is the length of its head and body combined.
 Dorsal pelage is generally greyish or brownish with a white underbelly with black and white highlights around the crown and face.
 The face skin is brownish to pinkish except for the eyelids which are white.
 Adults are usually bearded on and around the face, except for around the snout and eyes.
 Older females have the fullest beards, with males' being more whisker like.
 Subspecies on islands seem to have black coloration of their pelage, and large island and mainland subspecies are lighter.